vegaprotocol/vega/README.md

 vega init --nodewallet-passphrase="somesecurepassphrase"
 ```

-The init command can also be invoked with a flag in order to genearate development purpose only wallets so you do not have to use real wallets when hacking on the code:
+The init command can also be invoked with a flag in order to generate development purpose only wallets so you do not have to use real wallets when hacking on the code:
 ```
 vega init --nodewallet-passphrase="somesecurepassphrase" --gen-dev-nodewallet
 ```